magnesj/ResInsight/docs/ObservedData.md

 Any address may have associated error data.
 Those type of data will have the same address as their associated data, but are prefixed by 'ER:', 'ERR:' or 'ERROR:'.
 Example: 'ERR:FOPT'.
 It is not possible to select error data explicitly in the plot editor selection fields, but when selecting a vector having associated error data, the error data is plotted as error bars in the summary plot.

 ### CSV Line Based Format
 ResInsight supports a 'line based' CSV file format variant as well.
 As opposed to the normal CSV format, data values are organized in lines.
 Each line must contain at least a date (and time), a vector address and a sample value.
-Optionally it may also contain an error value and a description.
+Optionally it may also contain an error value and a comment.
 The information carried by this format is equivalent to the normal CSV format, it is only a different file layout.

 When importing a line based CSV file, no dialog appears.
 Instead a more stict set of rules apply to this type of files:
 - At least **DATE**, **VECTOR** and **VALUE** columns must be present.
 The order of columns may be changed.